 Over the years, we heard your requests for a place to come try on our clothes.
 You’ve told us through Customer Service, social media, blog comments, and at the handful of in-person events we’ve had so far.

 So I think you’ll be as excited as I am about the news that we’ll soon be opening a NYC studio x showroom.
 It is a momentous occasion for Bluffworks to have a brick & mortar home of its own, where you can come visit us.

 We officially started moving in this week, and I wanted to share some of our initial approach with you now, with more details to come soon.

-Interested in physical locations where you can see, feel, and try on Bluffworks?
-Sign up to this list to receive updates.
+You can book your appointment with the showroom in NYC here.
+If you are interested in announcements about other physical locations where you can see, feel, and try on Bluffworks, sign up to this list to receive updates.

 Before we dive into any project, we define our goals and requirements.
 That way, we know what to look for and what to prioritize when we have to make (sometimes tough) decisions.

 So when we sat down to figure out what a physical presence meant for Bluffworks, this is what we said we needed to build: